Gabriellimmaa/Gabriellimmaa/README.md

 frontend at the moment.

 ## :large_blue_diamond: Experience
-I have 4 years of experience as a freelancer, I have developed more than 50 projects for which I have been paid, including websites, automation, chatbots and software.
+I have 4 years of experience as a freelancer, I have developed more than 50 projects for which I have been paid, including websites, apps, automation, chatbots and software.
 I also had a personal project where I got more than 200 clients.

 ## :large_blue_diamond: Stack
 <b>Stack:</b> Typescript, Javascript, Python, PHP</br>